As Sisters of St. Joseph we believe that we are a part of creation and not apart from it

 The Garden Ministry

-We have been working to preserve the land and to return it to agriculture.
-Parcels of land have been leased to farmers and the fields are slowly being restored to agriculture.
-The vegetables grown here are totally organic and are available at a farm stand for purchase by the local community.
+We worked with Suffolk County to preserve the land and to return it to agriculture.
+Parcels of land have been leased to farmers and the fields were restored for food and seed production.
+The vegetables grown here are organic and are available at a farm stand for purchase by the local community.

 In response to our Land Ethic Statement, the congregation partnered with organizations interested in promoting clean, sustainable energy use and generation on Long Island.
-We have installed a ground mounted solar array system on the Brentwood property operative since December 2017.
+We installed a 1MW system ground mounted solar array system (3,192 panels) on the Brentwood campus.

-The Brentwood campus is a 212-acre parcel that contains significant natural and community resources.
-Our 40 acres of woodlands overlie large quantities of pure drinking water on Long Island and boast a great diversity of trees, plants, and birds.
+The Brentwood campus contains significant natural resources.
+Our 40 acres of woodlands overlie large quantities of pure drinking water and contains a great diversity of trees, plants, and birds.
+In collaboration with the NYS DEC we are establishing a conservation easement to preserve the woodland in perpetuity.

 The U.S. Federation of the Sisters of St. Joseph Opposes the Trump Administration’s Affordable Clean Energy Rule